 Industrial & Applied Microbiology Abstracts (Microbiology A) (UC) - Significant findings and practical applications in agricultural, food and beverage, chemical, and pharmaceutical industries are assembled in this journal.

-International Pharmaceutical Abstracts (IPA) Online (UC) - a comprehensive collection of information on drug use and development.
+International Pharmaceutical Abstracts (IPA) Online (UC) - discontinued August 2018.

 J-M: Journal Citation Reports & more Expand

 Journal Citation Reports (UC) - Incites: Journal Citation Report offers a systematic, objective means to critically evaluate the world’s leading journals, with quantifiable, statistical information based on citation data.
 By compiling articles’ cited references, Journal Citation Reports helps to measure research influence and impact at the journal and category levels, and shows the relationship between citing and cited journals.